sumitsharma-code/DSA/README.md

 Welcome to my daily log of growth, bugs, breakthroughs, and brain-boosting chaos.
 I'm learning in public to stay accountable, build confidence, and maybe inspire a few along the way. 🚀

+## ✅ Day 9 – Hashing It Out (C++)

+**Topics Covered:**
+- 🔢 **Number Hashing** using arrays for constant-time lookups
+- 🔡 **Character Hashing**: lowercase, uppercase, and full ASCII maps
+- 🧠 Solved problems involving frequency counting and fast access
+- 💡 Learned how hashing optimizes time complexity in repeated queries

+💬 *Hashing is like having an answer key before the exam.*
+It makes lookups lightning fast ⚡ and saves time on brute force.

+---

 ## ✅ Day 8 – Diving Deeper into Recursion (C++)

 **Topics Covered:**